 Are you concerned about ACT Science?
 Even if you are not strong in the scientific areas assessed – biology, chemistry, Earth/space sciences, and physics – you can still perform well on this section.
 The ACT primarily measures your ability to reason scientifically, not your recall of concepts.
 Here are several tips for the Science section: 1.
 Write on the exam The majority of questions involve reading lengthy passages or viewpoints, and the involved information can be dense.
 Underline or circle key terms that are frequently utilized, and mark key points.
 Writing on the test has two purposes: it keeps your mind ac ...
 Read More About ACT Science Tips

 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Bryan is a Washington D.C. tutor and 2010 graduate of Georgetown University.
-He holds a Bachelor of Arts degree in History and specializes in many tutoring subjects including SAT prep, Algebra, Grammar and Mechanics, and more.
+Justin is a Boston tutor specializing in all levels of Spanish.
+He is a graduate of Tulane University with a Bachelor’s degree in Spanish and Philosophy.
 Check out his review of his alma mater: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
 Justin: New Orleans has a strong streetcar / bus system.
 A car is not essential, but if you want to move around quickly, it definitely helps.
 Otherwise, if you are not in a huge ...
-Read More About Should I Go To Georgetown University?
+Read More About Should I Go To Tulane University?